PCCI Expert Akshay Arora talks NMDOH at MD Anderson

 – Richard (Dick) Daniels, CIO Kaiser Permanente

-The PCCI book authors, Dr. Steve Miff, President and CEO and Dr. Keith Kosel, Vice President Enterprise Relationships, each have long careers leveraging advanced data science, clinical expertise, and social determinants of health insights to better support population health and at-risk populations.
+The PCCI book authors, Dr. Steve Miff, President and CEO and Dr. Keith Kosel, Vice President Enterprise Relationships, each have long careers leveraging advanced data science, clinical expertise, and Non Medical Drivers of Health insights to better support population health and at-risk populations.

 In this book, the authors propose a novel approach to the coordination of medicine and social services through the use of people, process, and technology, to promote true cross-sector patient and client engagement.